cc-jalvarez/cc-jalvarez.github.io/_pages/research.md

 "Counterfactual Situation Testing" with Salvatore Ruggieri.

-"Faire Causal Percetion" with Mayra Russo.
+"Perception as a Fairness Parameter" with Mayra Russo.

 "Regularization of Decision Tree Learning for Domain Bias Adaptation" with Kristen Scott and Salvatore Ruggieri.

-"Molecular nodes: Rethinking the (Causal) Representation of Protected Attributes".

 "Constrained hiring: Market thickness and fairness" with Antonio Bencini and Salvatore Ruggieri.

 ### Invited Seminars, Presentations, and Discussions

-ACM Conference on Fairness, Accountability, and Transparency (FAccT); Doctoral Consortium; Seoul, South Korea; June 2022.
+- ACM Conference on Fairness, Accountability, and Transparency (FAccT); Doctoral Consortium; Seoul, South Korea; June 2022.

-European Workshop on Algorithmic Fairness (EWAF); Lightning Round Presentation; Zurich, Switzerland; June 2022.
+- European Workshop on Algorithmic Fairness (EWAF); Lightning Round Presentation; Zurich, Switzerland; June 2022.

 <!-- {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>